RileyCullen/Scraper/README.md

 This tool is designed to scrape OddsPortal.com for bookmaker odds.

 ## Requirements
-This tool requires MacOS, Selenium, and Google Chrome to run.
+This tool requires Selenium and Google Chrome to run.

 ## Installation
 1. Clone this repository